keevitaja/keeper-laravel/readme.md

 This setup gives following:

-- `invoices/show` can be access by all users who have `finance` role
+- `invoices/show` can be accessed by all users who have `finance` role
-- `invoices/create` can be access by all users who have `finance` role and `invoices.create` permission
+- `invoices/create` can be accessed by all users who have `finance` role and `invoices.create` permission
-- `invoices/destroy` can be access by all users who have `finance` role and `invoices.destroy` permission
+- `invoices/destroy` can be accessed by all users who have `finance` role and `invoices.destroy` permission
-- `invoices/update` can be access by all users who have `invoices.update` permission
+- `invoices/update` can be accessed by all users who have `invoices.update` permission

 It does not matter, if permission is given to user directly (permission_user pivot) or through a role (permission_role pivot).